Oil Tank Maintenance Extends Tank Life

-A lot is riding on the condition of your heating oil storage tank and maintenance is important!
+Oil tank maintenance is pretty simple and helps prolong the life of your tank.
+A lot is riding on the condition of your oil tank and maintenance is important!
 If it goes out of service, so does your home heating system.
-An annual maintenance for your home heating oil system along with your heating storage tank is an investment in safety, comfort and worry-free living.
+An annual maintenance for your home heating oil system along with your heating storage tank is an investment in safety, comfort, and worry-free living.
 Done by a professional, it can save you a big repair bill if an issue is discovered early.

-But there are some things you can do yourself to prevent a big repair bill.
+But there are some oil tank maintenance steps you can do yourself.

 If your oil tank is above ground, whether outdoors or inside your basement or garage, give it a good look-over periodically.
 Look at the tank, fuel delivery and vent lines, valves, supply and return lines and all the fittings.
 Check underneath each of these, too, for evidence of oil or rust accumulation that may indicate a leak or malfunction.